kdeane87/Kimura-jiu-jitsu/README.md

 - Containes a form to contact the club with questions or too book in for a trial class.

 - At the moment booking form is conected to code institute form dump (https://formdump.codeinstitute.net/).

+## Running Tests

+**Html Validation**

+1) Open up workspace in Gitpod.

+2) Open index.html and copy all code.

+3) Open https://validator.w3.org/ in seperate tab.

+4) Click validate code by direct input.

+5) Paste code.

+6) Click check button and wait for results.

+7) Repeat steps 2-6 for class-schedule.html and trial-class.html.

+8) Fix any issues in Gitpod workspace and re-test.

+**CSS Validation**

+1) Open up workspace in Gitpod.

+2) Open style.css found in the assets folder and copy all code.

+3) Open https://jigsaw.w3.org/css-validator/ in a seperate tab.

+4) Click validate code by direct input.

+5) Paste code.

+6) Click check button and wait for results.

+7) Fix any issues in Gitpod workspace and re-test.